tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 BDQ Core is entirely agnostic as to how the binding between domain terms (i.e., input Darwin Core terms) and Information Elements considered inside Test implementations is done.
 Implementers MAY freely implement in any appropriate way for their environment.
 However, Test implementations MUST provide structured Responses containing Response.status, Response.result, and Response.comment.

-Implementations MAY define objects corresponding to the set of InformationElements for each test, and may pass the object to the test implementation (pushing the problem of binding input values to the correct properties of these objects upstream).
-Implementations MAY operate on domain objects (e.g., Darwin Core objects), with a Test implementation taking a domain object as input and extracting the Consulted and Acted Upon information elements from that object internally.
+Implementations MAY define objects corresponding to the set of InformationElements for each Test, and may pass the object to the Test implementation (pushing the problem of binding input values to the correct properties of these objects upstream).
+Implementations MAY operate on domain objects (e.g., Darwin Core objects), with a Test implementation taking a domain object as input and extracting the InformationElements ActedUpon and InfrmationElements Consulted from that object internally.
 Implementations MAY be methods on domain objects (e.g., Darwin Core objects) themselves (and assert the results as properties of the domain object).

 Implementers MAY use any approach to passing data into Test implementations appropriate for their language(s) and environment.

 #### 6.4.4.2 Examples of matching input Darwin Core to Method parameters (non-normative)

-If Test implementations are functions that take Darwin Core terms as input parameters, the function (or method) call becomes the point of concern for correct matching of input Darwin Core terms to the parameters of the test (function or method).
+If Test implementations are functions that take Darwin Core terms as input parameters, the function (or method) call becomes the point of concern for correct matching of input Darwin Core terms to the parameters of the Test (function or method).

-In Java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well, here is a simplified code snippet from the FilteredPush event_date_qc library (Morris & Lowery 2024) that uses Java annotations, e.g., @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which Information Element.
+In Java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well, here is a simplified code snippet from the FilteredPush event_date_qc library (Morris & Lowery 2024) that uses Java annotations, (e.g., @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which InformationElement.

     public Response validationEnddayofyearInrange(
             @ActedUpon(value="dwc:endDayOfYear") String endDay,